In 2013, I ran an interesting experiment: using Linux on my production machine instead of Windows. "Why would anyone want to do that?" you may ask.

 As I mentioned above, this kind of solution creates a full "virtual" computer via software on which you install Windows.
 This meant actually popping in the Windows installation disk and wait it to complete but, most importantly, meant that I needed a full Windows license.

 In my case it wasn't a problem, because through my previous systems and years I have been accumulation 3/4 different installation disks (they are fairly cheap to buy in Akihabara).
-This said, they can be bought just as easily online for 50 USD or less.

 Luckily, the process was much smoother than with VMWare, the only concerns being the inordinate time Windows XP took to download its 200+ updates (I actually left the system running overnight for it to finish) and a problem with USB devices (which was fixed with a one line command).